tide-foundation/tidecloak-js/packages/tidecloak-react/README.md

 }
 ```

 **Description:** This page helps finalize the login or logout flow, and also reacts to token expiration events that may have triggered a redirect.
 It's required if you're using the default `redirectUri`.
-If you override the redirect URI, the file is optional—but the **route** for the redirect **must** still exist in your app.
+If you override the redirect URI, the file is optional-but the **route** for the redirect **must** still exist in your app.

 ---